SpiNNakerManchester/spinnaker_proxy/README.md

 ---------------

-A small proxy utility which allows reliable basic operation of SpiNNaker boards over the open internet.
+A small proxy utility which allows reliable basic operation of SpiNNaker boards over the open Internet.

-In particular, the proxy enables reliably booting SpiNNaker boards over the open internet, a task usually made impossible by the need to communicate via port 54321 (which is filtered out by many ISPs).
-On top of this, the boot protocol relies on reliable delivery of UDP packets which is simply unrealistic on the open internet.
+In particular, the proxy enables reliably booting SpiNNaker boards over the open Internet, a task usually made impossible by the need to communicate via port 54321 (which is filtered out by many ISPs).
+On top of this, the boot protocol relies on reliable delivery of UDP packets which is simply unrealistic on the open Internet.

 Typical usage is as follows: